 Can I use a powerline adapter on an extension socket?

-Powerline adapters may work with an extension lead or power strip, but it can have an impact on speed and reliability.
-In particular, surge-protected extensions may result in a very noticeable difference to performance, and might not work at all.
+Powerline adapters may work with an extension lead or power strip, but this can impact speed and reliability.
+Surge-protected extensions, in particular, can result in a very noticeable hit to performance and might not work at all.

 Why is my powerline connection so slow?

-Distance from your router, other electrical items and the quality of your power lines can all have an impact.
+Distance from your router, other electrical items and the quality of your power lines can all affect performance.

-If performance is poor you should try other sockets and run a speed test at each point to find the best position.
+If the speed is poor, you should try other sockets and run a speed test at each point to find the best position.

-Some adapters have indicator lights which give a rough idea of the speed.
+Some adapters have indicator lights that give a rough idea of the speed.

 Also, keep in mind what we said above about the speed of powerline adapters.
-The advertised speeds are not realistic; in practice, the data transfer speed is going to be far lower than the claims printed on the box.
+The advertised speeds aren’t realistic.
+In practice, the data transfer speed will be far lower than the claims printed on the box.

 Are powerline adapters backwards compatible, and can I mix adapters from different manufacturers?

-The most popular type of home powerline gear is HomePlug.
-Just as Wi-Fi networking has been standardised, the HomePlug Alliance has created specifications for manufacturers to follow to ensure a dependable level of performance and compatibility.
+The most popular type of home powerline starter kit is HomePlug.
+Just as Wi-Fi has been standardised, the HomePlug Alliance has created specifications for manufacturers to follow to ensure a dependable level of performance and compatibility.

-HomePlug 1.0 was the original specification but has since been supplanted by HomePlug AV and HomePlug AV2.
+HomePlug 1.0 was the original specification but has since been supplanted by HomePlug AV and HomePlug AV2 adapter kits.

 Any adapter meeting a HomePlug AV standard should be compatible with another.
-But older HomePlug 1.0 devices will not usually work with AV (though they should be able to coexist).
+But older HomePlug 1.0 devices won’t usually work with AV, though they should be able to coexist.

-There are other types of powerline standards, notably the competing HomeGrid (aka G.Hn).
-These devices will not work with HomePlug adapters, but since they’re not widely available in the UK you’re unlikely to encounter this problem.
+There are other types of powerline standards, notably the competing HomeGrid, aka G.Hn.
+These devices won’t work with HomePlug adapters, but since they’re not widely available in the UK, you’re unlikely to encounter this problem.